Does it matter where I register my LLC?

 Additional Registered Agents

-Every state requires all state-registered businesses to appoint a registered agent to accept service of process (notification of a legal action, such as a lawsuit) on their behalf, regardless of whether they’re a foreign or domestic business entity.
+Every state requires all state-registered businesses to appoint a registered agent (For more information, please see our what is a registered agent page) to accept service of process (notification of a legal action, such as a lawsuit) on their behalf, regardless of whether they’re a foreign or domestic business entity (see service of process definition).
 This individual or business entity accepts legal notices and other official communications in person.

 In every state, the agent is required to have a physical address in the state, and they must be present at that address during all regular business hours.
 Merely having a mailing address in the state is insufficient.